 The Cyalume green glow sticks are perfect for use in a bug out bag.
 They come in packs of 10 and glow brightly for up to 12 hours.

-They’re inexpensive, bright, and perfect for signalling at night.
+They’re inexpensive, bright, and perfect for signaling at night.

 With a bug out bag the best kind of food is energy dense and easy to eat.
 Think things like protein bars, granola or other high-calorie food that doesn’t require cooking.